PERUKITE STUDY MATERIAL

 VISIT OUR SHOP

-Check out our shop for the latest Slingshot and Liquid Force Kiteboarding equipment.
-We have everything you need at great prices and can even be delivered straight to your doorstep after your course to save the hassle of airport fees and extra bags.
+Check out our online shop for everything you need at great prices.
+We are the distributors for Prolimit, Slingshot, and dealers of Liquid Force Kiteboarding.
+We can even deliver straight to your doorstep after your course to save the hassle of extra bags and save airport fees.

 We offer demos to experienced riders so speak to our staff on Santo Domingo bay and ask them to show you our range of equipment.
 If you are still unsure, please get in touch, we are here to help.